Schuh1337/Discord-Token-Checker/README.md

 Put Tokens in valid.txt (email:password:token format)<br>
 Run setup.bat<br>
 Open tokenchecker.py<br>
-(if you have alot of tokens / want faster results, open fastertokenchecker.py ; checks 100 tokens in about 1 second, but might return false positives!)<br>
 Done!<br>
 #
 Want to get only the raw tokens in a .txt file?